 You are most susceptible to HPV if you're repeatedly exposed to the virus, if your skin is cut or damaged, or if your immune system is weakened.

 How can plantar warts be prevented?

 Wear shower thongs or sandals when you use a public locker room or shower.
 Use foot powders and change your socks often to keep the feet dry.

 What are the symptoms and how are plantar warts diagnosed?

-What is the conventional treatment of plantar warts?
+What is the conventional planter wart treatment?

 You do not really have to do anything about plantar warts.
 Most will disappear on their own sooner or later.
-But if yours are causing discomfort, a number of remedies are available.
+But if yours are causing discomfort, a number of planter wart treatments are available.
 You can buy over-the-counter treatments containing a 40 percent salicylic acid solution that you apply once or twice a day for a few weeks.
-Another option is the "duct tape treatment" - you cover the warts with duct tape for six days then soak them in water and rub them gently with an emery board or pumice stone.
+Another planter wart treatment option is the "duct tape treatment" - you cover the warts with duct tape for six days then soak them in water and rub them gently with an emery board or pumice stone.
 You may have to repeat the process over the course of a month or two before the warts disappear, but a study published in the October 2002 Archives of Pediatrics and Adolescent Medicine found that the duct tape method worked better than having a doctor freeze the warts off with liquid nitrogen, which can be painful and cause scarring.